-This amount totals almost \$43.3 million, and could increase, perhaps substantially, if a new bridge toll and/or a federal infrastructure bill that includes transportation infrastructure is approved.
-Both of the later pieces of possible legislative sources remain, as of early 2017, exactly that - possible.
+This amount totals almost \$39.4 million, and could increase, perhaps substantially, if a new bridge toll and/or a federal infrastructure bill that includes transportation infrastructure is approved.
 Possible funds don't finance projects.
 They are also actions that can only be taken by others.
 They might also have limited direct impacts on Solano County transportation needs.
 For example, a federal infrastructure bill could emphasize ports, or water treatment facilities, or states other than California.